Finding the Perfect Coffee Machine For Your Office

 So you already know coffee helps the majority of us work better, and you’re looking to supply this precious lifeblood for your workplace with an office espresso machine?

 Second, here’s our trusty playbook to help you find the perfect office espresso machine among the sea of options.
 Because the taste of your coffee and supply capability is directly affected by your device of choice, it’s important to cover off a few bases before we dive right in with milk frothers pumping.

 Generally speaking, the most common types of coffee machine solutions you will find in offices are:

 - Barista style

-Coffee vending machines and bean to cup machines cater to a wider range of coffee guzzlers with more beverage selection (short black, long black, latte, capuccino, flat white, mochaccino and hot chocolate options).
-The creme de la creme, barista style machines, provide excellent quality coffee and a little bit of an experiencial edge to the office.
+Coffee vending machines and bean to cup machines cater to a wider range of coffee guzzlers with more beverage selection (short black, long black, latte, cappuccino, flat white, mochaccino and hot chocolate options).
+The creme de la creme, barista style machines, provide excellent quality coffee and a little bit of an experiential edge to the office.

 If you already have an idea about which office espresso machine you’re after, skip ahead to learn about purchasing options.
 If not, let’s look at some key factors you should consider along the way and how the different types of machines rate for each: